-Any pet that bites or has bitten a human, regardless of circumstances, is not eligible to reside in the Premises or Community and must be immediately and permanently removed from the Premises and the Community.
+Any pet that bites or has bitten a human, regardless of circumstances, is not eligible to reside in the Premises or Community and must be immediately and permanently removed from the Premises and the Community in accordance with the lease agreement and state and local laws.
 In addition, any pet that viciously attacks another pet may be subject to the same policy.